-When long-distance runners complain about knee pains, it is often complaints about pain in the front of their inner knee, below the knee cap.
-Pain comes about especially when climbing uphill or up stairs.
-Given the location, this pain is sometimes misdiagnosed as a MCL (medial collateral ligament) strain when it is actually Pes Anserinus Tendinitis.
+When long-distance runners complain about knee pains, it is often complaints about pain in the front of their inner knee, and below the knee cap.
+Pain comes about especially when climbing uphill or upstairs.
+This pain sometimes misdiagnosed as a medial collateral ligament (MCL) strain given the location.
+However, it is actually Pes Anserinus Tendinitis.

 What is Pes Anserinus Tendinitis?

-Is it often mis-diagnosed as MCL or medial-menicus strain because of the close location of the pes anserinus tendon to the MCL and medial menicus.
+It oftens misdiagnosed as MCL or medial-meniscus strain.
+This is because of the close location of the pes anserinus tendon to the MCL and medial meniscus.

 Things that strain the pes anserinus tendon are

 - Severe pronation of the feet – this causes the tibia (one of the lower leg bones) to rotate inwards which strains the tendons